 - The five-star rating covers a wide range of experiences, including what most travelers would consider a good business hotel all the way to a legitimate, international five-star hotel.

-- Price is often the only indication of which five-star you’re dealing with. (read more on this in tip #4)
+- Price is often the only indication of which kind of “five-star hotel” you’re dealing with.

 As the old saying goes, “Location, location, location”.
-This is never truer than in China, where city blocks can often take fifteen minutes to walk, and taxis can be impossible to find anytime you need one.
+This is never truer than in China, where city blocks can often take fifteen minutes to walk, and taking a taxi in China can be impossible the moment you need one.

 In bigger cities, finding a hotel located near a strategic subway stop can mean the difference between quick transportation to your next destination or an hour of extra walking.
 To me, that’s often worth the extra $20.

-Can you imagine walking for 20-30 minutes along this crowded Beijing block?
+Can you imagine walking for 20-30 minutes along this crowded Beijing block you see above?

-I enjoy using services like Expedia, Orbitz and others, but when it comes to hotels in China, they lack the one thing that really matters: the listings don’t have lots and lots of photos.
+I enjoy using services like Expedia, Orbitz and others, but when it comes to hotels in China, they lack the one thing that really matters: the listings often don’t have enough photos.

 While photos can definitely be deceiving, the more there are, the easier it is to get a sense of whether or not a hotel bathroom will fit your needs.
 It’s for this reason that I usually suggest that travelers do their hotel research on local websites like Trip.com (which is the English version of the popular Chinese Ctrip website).